ippontech/blog-usa/posts/power-your-data-pipeline-with-matillion-variables.md

 ![model_2](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/matillion_variables_2.png)

-On the next screen click the + sign at the bottom to add a new variable.
-In this case we’ll name our new Job variable table_name.
+On the next screen, click the '+' sign at the bottom to add a new variable.
+In this case, we’ll name our new Job variable 'table_name'.

 ![model_3](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/matillion_variables_3.png)